-Make sure the platform you're picking has a wide variety of coding questions ranging from real world scenarios that most software developers actually will encounter on the job all the way to very niche algorithms you need to know to optimize for efficiency in a distributed system with high throughput.
+Make sure the platform you're picking has a wide variety of coding questions ranging from real-world scenarios that most software developers actually will encounter on the job to very niche algorithms you need to know to optimize for efficiency in a distributed system with high throughput.

 Some other things to keep in mind here:

 - Are questions google-able?
 Can the candidate find the answers just by googling the title of the question and then copy-paste?